 The grounds for the decision of the STJ focused basically on three main aspects:

 - School attendance was determined as a right of the child laid down in the Constitution and regulated by the NEL and by the ECA; this regulation cannot be challenged by the philosophical beliefs of parents.

 - Though recognizing the ability of parents to provide good education, it is not enough grounds to deprive the child of the right to school life.

 - The judiciary system cannot neglect the legal system in favor of the philosophical and political convictions of parents.

 In this light, the courts stated that the link between individual and collective participation in social life and in the public space requires the formal transmission of a set of values and democratic principles to each generation.
 Therefore, in the Brazilian legal system, the freedom of learning is related to the choice between private or public school, pedagogical method of formal education, and possible religious orientation (among other possible options), but not between schooling and home education.

 Although the result was technically a loss, the case has achieved many positive outcomes.
 It helped bring homeschooling to the attention of the federal congress, where there are many supporters of home education.
 Homeschooling has been the subject of draft bills that have been presented to Congress since 2012 (PL 3179/12), but still have not been put to a vote.

 Due to COVID-19, many municipalities' schools have been closed and have had to adapt to remote education.

 The current situation resembles in some aspects the model of home education.
-For example, with parents participating much more actively in their children's education and the fact that activities are performed at home, which may help reduce prejudice around the issue.
+For example, with parents participating much more active in their children's education and the fact that activities are performed at home, which may help reduce prejudice around the issue.
 The hope of families that wish to teach school content to their children without the requirement of enrolling in a school is that soon Congress will vote on the bill that legalizes and regulates this practice.

 This text was modified by Attorney Gabriela Castilhos from Brazil.